-Above $T_{C}$, the entangled pairs are no longer degenerate, but the CO is still surviving above $T_{C}$ \cite{huang}, and therefore preserving the parallel conducting stripes, each stripe can be approximated as one-dimensional.
-This is illustrated by the arrow in Fig. \ref{schematic}.
-We can show that the resistivity is linear compared to conventional metals \cite{ref15}.
+Above $T_{C}$, the entangled pairs are no longer degenerate, but the CO still survives above $T_{C}$ \cite{huang}; therefore, preserving the parallel conducting stripes, each stripe can be approximated as one-dimensional.
+This is illustrated by an arrow in Fig. \ref{schematic}.
+We show that the resistivity is linear compared with that of conventional metals \cite{ref15}.

-Indeed, the universal conductivity in the strange metal region of the phase diagram points to one-dimensional quantum transport leading to Planckian conductivity \cite{planckian}.
+Indeed, the universal conductivity in the strange metal region of the phase diagram indicates one-dimensional quantum transport, leading to the Planckian conductivity \cite{planckian}.
 Planckian conductivity \cite{patel} above $T_{C}$ reinforces surviving CO "smectic" order characterized by one-dimensional quantum transport subject to scatterings of mesoscopic physics (transmission and reflections).
-This is related to other Planckian quantum transport phenomena such as in chiral interactions in topological integer quantum Hall effect (IQHE) \cite{physca}.
+This is related to other Planckian quantum transport phenomena such as chiral interactions in the topological integer quantum Hall effect (IQHE) \cite{physca}.